 1.)
 Please introduce yourself.

 Hi!
-My name is Sam Redfern, and I’m the developer of Mars Defender and Block Rockin’ on the Android/iOS, plus a bunch of other games on desktops, including a car-combat MMO for Windows/Mac and a wargame on the Amiga – and even a space trader game on the BBC Micro!
-I’m actually a university lecturer by career so game development is a part-time (evenings and weekends) activity for me.
+My name is Sam Redfern, and I’m the developer of Mars Defender and Block Rockin’ on the Android/iOS, plus a bunch of other games on desktops, including a car-combat MMO for Windows/Mac and a wargame on the Amiga – and even a space trader game on the BBC Micro! this courses are amazing for someone who is working and studying at the same time, the classes and learning process has been upgraded in a really higher way, so game development is a part-time (evenings and weekends) activity for me.

 2.)
 What made you want to be a game developer?